-It means I try to be aware when another person is sucking up a lot of the oxygen around me – more than I can spare – and that only giving myself some space from that person will spare me some oxygen.
+It means I'm aware when another person is sucking up a lot of the oxygen around me - more than I can spare - and that only giving myself some space from that person will stop me being worn down by them.

 It doesn't mean I intentionally set out to be mean, unthinking, offensive or unkind.
 It just means that I recognise that not all of the people can be pleased all of the time, and that some people require an awful lot of attention that I can't consistently offer to them.